top of page

 And after a lot of tiny edits, wrong turns, and muttering at my screen, I got there.

 When the final version clicked into place, I just stared at it for a bit.
+That’s it.
+That’s her.
+That’s the book.

 Even though AI helped with the visuals, the choices were mine.
-The colours, the mood, the title placement, the little details, all filtered through my brain and my story.
+The colours, the mood, the title placement, the little details—all filtered through my brain and my story.

 It felt less like “an AI cover” and more like, “This is the shop window for everything I’ve poured into these pages.”
 And now when I see it as a thumbnail on Amazon, on my website, or in my files, it gives me a little jolt of pride.
 Like, oh, look.
 We did that.